McLeod Bethel-Thompson

-McLeod John Baltazar Bethel-Thompson (born July 3, 1988) is an American professional gridiron football quarterback for the New Orleans Breakers of the United States Football League (USFL).
-He was a member of the Toronto Argonauts of the Canadian Football League (CFL), and won two Grey Cup championships with the team: one as a back-up quarterback in 2017, another as the team's starter in 2022.
+McLeod John Baltazar Bethel-Thompson (born July 3, 1988) is an American professional football quarterback for the Montreal Alouettes of the Canadian Football League (CFL).
+He was a member of the Toronto Argonauts, winning two Grey Cup championships with the team: one as a back-up quarterback in 2017, another as the team's starter in 2022.
 He played college football at UCLA and Sacramento State.
 He is the grandson of the 1948 Olympic shot put champion Wilbur 'Moose' Thompson.
-Bethel-Thompson is a journeyman quarterback having been a member of five different NFL teams, two CFL teams, and one team in both the Arena Football League and the United Football League.
+Bethel-Thompson is a journeyman quarterback having been a member of five different NFL teams, three CFL teams, and one team in the Arena Football League (AFL), United Football League (UFL), and United States Football League (USFL).

-High school career
+Early life

 Bethel-Thompson graduated from San Francisco's Balboa High School in 2006, where he played football, basketball, and baseball.
 He was the City's Football Player of the Year in 2006 and its Back of the Year in 2005.
 In 2004 and 2005, he led his team to the Turkey Bowl, the City's annual championship, held on Thanksgiving Day in Kezar Stadium.